huggingface/hub-docs/docs/hub/models-tasks.md

 **My model is not supported by any library.
 Am I doomed? 😱**

 No, you're not!
-We have an experimental Docker image for quick prototyping of new tasks and introduction of new libraries.
+We have an experimental Docker image for quick prototyping of new tasks and the introduction of new libraries.
 This is the [generic Inference API](https://github.com/huggingface/api-inference-community/tree/main/docker_images/generic) and should allow you to have a new task in production with very little development from your side.

-How does it work from the user point of view?
+How does it work from the user's point of view?
 Users create a copy of a [template](https://huggingface.co/templates) repo for their given task.
 Users then need to define their `requirements.txt` and fill `pipeline.py`.
 Note that this is not intended for fast production use cases, but more for quick experimentation and prototyping.

 ### UI elements